[Updated for the 'Winter Economy Plan' announced by the UK's finance minister (the Chancellor) on 24 September 2020]

 It has also been suggested by various bodies, including the Institute of Directors, that a reduction in employer national insurance contributions (NICs) would serve the dual purpose of minimising job losses in hard hit sectors and encouraging private sector firms to take on new employees.
 This would fit with the Chancellor’s focus on supporting employment and his ‘plan for jobs’.

 In the corporate context, and moving beyond headline tax rates, increased flexibility in the use of corporate losses and other offsetting tax attributes seems an obvious option: we have not yet seen this in the UK, but various other jurisdictions, including the US, Germany and Belgium (see here for further details), have included this in their COVID-19 tax measures.
 It is a tool the UK government has used previously: following the 2008 financial crisis, the UK introduced a limited extension permitting carry-back of losses of up to £50,000 for a further two years beyond the usual one-year carry-back.
-The UK tax code has grown in complexity since that time, and now includes new limitations in the form of the corporate interest restriction and the 50% carried-forward corporate loss restrictions; so temporary relaxations of these more recent rules could also be considered.
+The UK tax code has grown in complexity since that time, and now includes new limitations in the form of the corporate interest restriction and the 50 per cent carried-forward corporate loss restrictions; so temporary relaxations of these more recent rules could also be considered.

 Changes might also be made to the capital allowances regime in order to provide increased incentives for investment.
 The UK also has form in this area, having introduced a temporary expansion of first year allowances following the 2008 financial crisis.